HavartiBard/jetson-voice-assistant/README.md

 | `tts_language` | `en` | Language code for text-to-speech |
 | `tts_speed` | `150` | Speech rate for espeak/pyttsx3 (words per minute) |

-Wake word detection:

-- If `PICOVOICE_ACCESS_KEY` is set in `.env`, the assistant uses Porcupine keyword spotting for wake word detection.
-- Otherwise, it falls back to Whisper-based wake word detection.

 ## Customization

 Extend the assistant by adding new commands to the `process_command` method in `src/assistant.py`.